 Teach the Columbia Field Course

-Educators, it’s your turn to learn!
-With a master canoe instructor as your guide, you’ll paddle and explore the Columbia River over this three day field trip.
+With Wildsight educators and canoe instructors as your guides, this field course brings you on a multi-day exploration of the Columbia River watershed while we put Wildsight’s Teach the Columbia curriculum into action.
 Learn new course material in a fun and welcoming environment alongside other educators interested in this amazing watershed we call home.

 Participants: Teach the Columbia curriculum is mostly geared towards high school teachers, but we welcome educators with other grades and roles, including non-formal educators in the Columbia Basin.